dfki-ric-underactuated-lab/skidy/README.md

     )
     ```

-    Note that you have to import the function using `from KinematicsGenerator import rpy_to_matrix`.
+    Note that you have to import the function using `from kinematics_generator import rpy_to_matrix`.

 7. Use quaternion [w,x,y,z] to define rotation: